Back to School Email Newsletter Examples and Marketing Tips

 As for Generation Z, well, you need to conduct A/B tests to define the best day and time since many factors may influence children’s behavior during the day and week.

-In 2020, we could not help but mention the Covid-19 pandemic and its effect on our everyday life and online shopping habits and preferences.
 This year, the time slot for back-to-school email campaigns has shifted a bit.
 Due to uncertain times, it is highly recommended to start sending newsletters at the end of August or early in September and run it until the end of September or even the start of October.

 Although back-to-school emails are highly anticipated and warmly welcome by people, much like Christmas sales pitches, you still need to fight your way through the overcrowded inboxes.
 To stand the competition and catch the eye of the subscriber, you need a killing subject line.